rrumana/rrumana/README.md

 👀 I’m interested honing my skills and contributing towards open source projects whenever possible.
 I'm learning Rust right now and plan to learn more languages soon.

-🌱 I’m currently learning AI and advanced algorithms, but I'll post everything I make here regardless of category.
+🌱 My field of study is AI and advanced algorithms, but I'll post everything I make here regardless of category.

 📫 You can reach me at ryan.rumana@gmail.com